-Absenteeism isn’t just a people problem, it can be a culture problem.
-And in a small to medium sized businesses, where every role counts and culture is felt more strongly, this issue can be make-or-break.
+Absenteeism in workplace culture isn’t just a people problem, it can be a culture problem.
+And in small to medium-sized businesses, where every role counts and culture is felt more strongly, this issue can be make-or-break.

-Absenteeism might seem like a minor inconvenience at first but it adds up fast.
-The impact to your business over a period of time can be significant:
+Absenteeism might seem like a minor inconvenience at first, but it adds up fast.
+Over time, the impact on your business can be significant:

-More importantly, frequent or unexplained absences can be a n indication that your people are stressed, disengaged, or even quietly checking out.
+More importantly, frequent or unexplained absences can be an indication that your people are stressed, disengaged, or quietly checking out.

 Workplace culture is the set of values, behaviours, and everyday norms that shape how your business feels to work in.
 It’s not your mission statement or your company policies, it’s how people actually experience your business day to day.